Current Customer Savings

 Signs of bed bugs may include blood stains on your sheets or pillowcases, dark or rusty spots of bedbug excrement on sheets and/or mattresses, bedclothes, and walls.

-You can check for the following signs: however, to an untrained eye, bed bugs are extremely hard to detect!
+You can check for the following signs; however, bed bugs are extremely hard to detect to an untrained eye!

 The following are some of the best ways to detect signs of a bed bug infestation!